Staying safe in winter

 • Don't overfill.

 • Avoid direct contact with your skin.
-Wrap the hot bottle or use a fitted cover before use.
+Wrap the hot water bottle or use a fitted cover before use.

-• Never leave the hot bottle on an area of the body for more than 20 minutes.
+• Never leave the hot water bottle on an area of the body for more than 20 minutes.

 Duration 00:39